 “So your name was not lost, Achilles, in death, and you will be famous indeed forever among men.”

 Scholars have shown how Theognis carefully uses Homer to hint towards the poem’s unhappy ending.
-For example, in the second line of the poem the phrase “across the endless sea” is only found once in both the Iliad and the Odyssey, when Achilles at Il.
+For example, in the second line of the poem, the phrase “across the endless sea” is only found once in both the Iliad and the Odyssey, when Achilles at Il.
 1.350 angrily looks across the sea, mulling over his loss of honour.
-Likewise in line 10, the translation “men will cherish your immortal name“, and in the fourth line from the bottom “all who have an interest“, cherish and have an interest are both translations for the same Greek verb “μέλω“, which literally means “to be an object of care”.
+Likewise in line 10, the translation “men will cherish your immortal name“, and in the fourth line from the bottom “all who have an interest”, cherish and have an interest are both different translations for the Greek verb “μέλω“, which literally means “to be an object of care”.
 This is an ambiguous word that can suggest something that is a concern or a worry.
-It is also used in Homer by Odysseus at 9.20 when he states that “I am a concern for men“, talking about his own great fame.
-So not only can this word ambiguously suggest the troubles Cyrnus brings to Theognis, its association with Odysseus, epic’s greatest liar, can be read as a masked reference towards Cyrnus’ own betrayal.
+It is also used in Homer by Odysseus at 9.20 when he states that “I am a concern for men”, talking about his own great fame as a trickster.
+So not only does this word ambiguously suggest the concerns that Cyrnus brings to Theognis, its association with cunning Odysseus means it can be read as a masked reference towards Cyrnus’ own betrayal.

 Theognis does not only echo epic paradigms of poetic fame, he parodies these paradigms.
 Theognis repays Cyrnus with a betrayal of his own, so that he is not immortalised for his great deeds but instead gains an everlasting reputation for deceit.
 The list of the ways in which Cyrnus will be remembered is overblown and exaggerated: he will fly across the earth, he will always be on men’s lips, even in death his name will be cherished.
 Thegonis whets Cyrnus’ appetite for ever greater, ever more extravagant praise, but the crescendo is only a clever deceit to match Cyrnus’ own.
 And so Cyrnus is a name still known to us today, but only within the context of his quarrels with the immortal poet Theognis.